Electric blanket

 Of course, the most important thing is to have blankets or duvets that you feel comfortable with.
 A lot here depends on personal preference such as a heavy or a light blanket, a thin or a thick blanket.
 Make sure your blanket or duvet is not too hot or too cold for you.
 From both scenarios you wake up and your sleep cycle is interrupted.

 It is best to choose a blanket made of natural materials such as cotton or wool, for example.
 These materials are strong in heat regulation, moisture control and naturally ventilate very well.
 Do you like to be warm?
 Then you can also go for a down comforter.
 With synthetic materials, your body often has a slightly harder time regulating its own temperature so they can feel too warm more quickly.
+That doesn’t have to be a disadvantage, if you get cold faster of course.
+There are synthetic variants, such as ThinsulateTM, which imitate natural fibers.
+The advantage is that synthetic duvets are easier to wash yourself.

 Can I sleep with my window open?